 SARAH RENY, Founder & Artistic Director

 Sarah (she/her) grew up in the theater.
 She is originally from Montreal, Canada, developed her craft in the UK, and ultimately made her way to New York where she now splits her time between the Catskills and Brooklyn.
 Sarah ran the largest Shakespeare company at Queen’s University for two years.
 As Artistic Director she doubled their audience numbers and grew the annual budget 50%.
+She was a Teaching Assistant for Dramaturgy & Drama 101 as well as a performer/educator in theatrical tours for young audiences at The Thousand Island Playhouse.
 She was also the Artistic Director of Vagabond Theater Company in Kingston, NY, played Macbeth in London, and has worked with many downtown NYC theaters such as The Tank.
-Her work focuses on reimagining classics through a modern lens and utilizing the physical environment of the theatrical space: be it outdoors, under a tent, or in a traditional brick and mortar theater.
+Sarah currently teaches Shakespeare classes in association with Phoenicia International Festival of the Voice.
+She believes in fostering equitabilty, access and diversity through the arts and general representation.
 She prides herself on her imagination, standard of excellence and believes that professional theater is amplified by community engagement.
-She received her Masters in Classical Acting from the London Academy of Music and Dramatic Arts and her BAH from Queen's University at Kingston.
+She received her MA in Classical Acting from the London Academy of Music and Dramatic Arts and her BAH from Queen's University at Kingston.
 She has a home in West Kill, NY.

 FRANK WILDERMANN, Managing Director